satrojan/blog/docs/_posts/2018-09-30-Imputation.md

 The Age column is the most interesting.
 The dataset have about 80% of the data intact.
 This is enough to attempt to make valid guesses with the data to attempt to impute the missing values.

 I think that now would be a good time to segue into the different types of missing data.
-First, there is NMAR data that is not missing at random.
+First, there is NMAR, not missing at random data.
 This is not something that can be corrected with imputation and can only be dealt with in the data collection phase.
 We are going to assume that our data is not NMAR.

 The next two types of missing data are MAR, Missing at Random, and MCAR, Missing completely at random.
 These two sound similar but there are significant differences.
 With MCAR the missing data is not correlated with any of the observed data.
 This means that we can safely drop these values without it affecting the model much.
 MAR has missing data that is correlated with observed data.
 With this knowledge we can use different models, such as those found in fancyimpute to attempt to impute the data.

 From the matrix graph in missingno we see that the missing data in the Age column appears to be randomly distributed throughout the column.
-There are a few test to see if a dataset has MCAR or MAR but I have not found a good package to preform these test automatically.
+There are a few test to see if a dataset has MCAR or MAR but I have not found a good package to perform these test automatically.

 ```python